tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

     print(chat_msg)
 ```

+Here we are importing our generated code, which we will be able to access by typing `packets.` and seeing the available attributes by pressing **Ctrl + Space** in the editor.
+This code is reminiscent of the Go code we wrote earlier, but with a few differences.
+We can't directly set the message field of the `Packet` object, but instead have to create a new message object and set its fields.
+This is because the `Packet` object is a container for the message, and the message itself is a separate object.

 When you hit **F5** to run your project, you should get a popup asking you to select the main scene.
 Just choose **Select Current** and you should see the following output in the output console at the bottom of the editor window:
 ```
 msg: "Hello, world!";